HuangQiang/QALSH/README.md

 Locality-Sensitive Hashing Scheme for l_p Norm.
 The VLDB Journal, 26(5): 683 –
 708, 2017.**

 If you use the package for publications, please cite the papers above.
+Thank you.